jenbrox/jenbrox/README.md

 **jenbrox/jenbrox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 and debug my code with her, acting as my sounding board.

+While perhaps unprofessional, I dedicate this space to my dog, Pup.
+Who, without fail (or choice), allows me to use her as my "rubby ducky" in order to debug my code.

 Here are some ideas to get you started: